-MASSARO: Absolutely.
+Mr. Massaro.
+Absolutely.
 And thank you, Marius, especially for that in-depth look at the perspective of how far back this all goes.
 I mean, I think that is the most surprising thing, is starting in 1991 and now, in 2017, we're finally taking an in-depth look at it.

-So, finally, we have Ambassador Daniel Fried, who's going to talk a little bit about what the United States might be able to do about this.
+Finally, we have Ambassador Daniel Fried, who's going to talk a little bit about what the United States might be able to do about this.

-FRIED: Thank you.
+Amb.
+FRIED.
+Thank you.